Sutton, Ontario: Geography

 Sutton is located in the Regional Municipality of York, and is situated around a small river, the Black River, that flows from the south and East.
 Sutton is passed by a road linking Woodbine Avenue and the highway linking Toronto and Beaverton (Highway 48) forming a T junction to the southeast.
 The nearest superhighway is Highway 404 to the southwest which was extended to reach Keswick, Ontario in 2014 at Ravenshoe road and Woodbine Ave.
 Woodbine Avenue runs from Steeles Avenue at the Toronto-Markham border all the way to Lake drive in Georgina when the road curves and turns into Baseline Road.
 The road known as Baseline Road connects Sutton to Keswick.
 Sutton was once bounded with the old township of North Gwillimbury to the west.
 From the amalgamation, Sutton is in the central part of Georgina.
 The Canadian National rail runs south of Sutton and links with Toronto and Orillia as well as Northern Ontario.
 Sutton is located E of Keswick, about 25 to 30 km SW of Beaverton, S of Orillia, W of Lindsay, about 12 to 15 km N of Mount Albert, about 70 to 75 km N of Toronto and about 35 km NE of Newmarket.

 Sutton is sandwiched between forests and farmlands.
-A large forest dominates the south and southeast covering about 50 to 100 km² directly outside Sutton.
+A large forest dominates the south and southeast covering about 50 to 100 km2 directly outside Sutton.
 The forest are mainly made up of pine and other varieties of trees.
-Farmlands cover the west and southwest dominating about 50 km² and to the east.
+Farmlands cover the west and southwest dominating about 50 km2 and to the east.
 The downtown streets are aligned at a 45° angle.
 Snake Island is situated to the northwest.
 A small bay is to the northeast.

 Housing developments came in the mid-20th century to the northern part and continued slowly until the 1980s.
 The subdivision 2 km to the east continued in the 1980s and the early-1990s whereas each street is alphabetized from A to L. Housing projects later slowed in the 1990s and the 2000s and the population has slowed.
 Cottages are also found in the area located along the shore of Lake Simcoe.

 History

-The first inhabitants were Aboriginal people, as Sutton was a rich area for hunting, fishing, and gathering thousands of years ago.
+The first inhabitants were Indigenous people (Ojibwe), as Sutton was a rich area for hunting, fishing, and gathering thousands of years ago.

 James O'Brien Bourchier was the first settler in 1821 and built saw and grist mills.
 The community was originally named Bourchier's Mills, but was renamed Sutton West in 1885, possibly after Sutton-on-Hull in East Yorkshire.
 However, it's usually called just Sutton.